Taiwan opens office in Guyana in push against China influence

-TAIPEI (Reuters) - Taiwan has opened a representative office in Guyana, the island’s foreign ministry said on Thursday, drawing praise from the United States which has worried about deepening Chinese influence in Latin America.
+TAIPEI (Reuters) - Taiwan has opened a representative office in Guyana, the island’s foreign ministry said on Thursday, drawing praise from the United States, worried about deepening Chinese influence in Latin America, and a rebuke from Beijing.

-The former British colony is strategically located next to strife-torn Venezuela, a major Chinese ally with which Guyana has a bitter territorial dispute.
+Guyana, a former British colony, is strategically located next to strife-torn Venezuela, a major Chinese ally with which Guyana has a territorial dispute.

-Taiwan’s Foreign Ministry said it had signed an agreement with Guyana’s government on Jan.
+Taiwan’s Foreign Ministry said it had signed an agreement with Guyana on Jan.
 11 to open a Taiwan Office, in effect a de facto embassy for the island that China claims as its sovereign territory with no right to diplomatic ties.

 The ministry said the office had begun initial operations on Jan.
 15, noting that Guyana was a country with rich mining and oil resources and its capital Georgetown was the seat of the secretariat for the Caribbean Community, or CARICOM.